 The point of outsourcing is to free up your time so that you can focus on what you love… not give you extra work to take care of.
 A chef who is constantly hovering over her newly-hired salad preparer is not a chef who is experimenting with exciting new ways to incorporate bacon into a meal.

 Set boundaries and expectations for work times, and methods of communication so that work isn’t intruding into the time you’ve dedicated to personal pursuits or family activities.
 If you’re working in different time zones or countries, discuss deadlines, appointments, and anything else that is time-sensitive with a world clock in front of you.
-Don’t assume that your new virtual assistant or logo specialist knows that “9 am” means “9 am your time.”
+Don’t assume that a new virtual assistant or logo specialist knows that “9 am” means “9 am your time.”

 Another good way to keep your new outsourcing life organized is by utilizing project management software.
-Trello, Basecamp, and Asana are all highly popular and helpful options for product management that will keep both you and your new hire on the same page.
+Trello, Basecamp, and Asana are all highly popular and helpful options for product management that will keep both you and a new hire on the same page.

 Be prepared.
 Be organized.
 Invest in a planner.
 Something.
 Anything.